mramshaw/Kubernetes/README.md

 So in the end overall cost is probably not a good criterion as the charges are likely to continue to go down.

+#### AWS

+It does not seem to be that easy to create a __Kubernetes__ cluster with AWS.
+While there are __kops__ and __kube-aws__, which seem to be actively supported and full-featured, it is a concern that there is no AWS-native tooling.

 #### Azure and Firefox

 If you use __firefox__ as your browser, you will need to add a popup exception for __portal.azure.com__ to allow it to open pop-up windows, otherwise Azure's Cloud Shell window will not open (I have left feedback so perhaps this will be fixed).
+It does not seem to be possible to paste into the Cloud Shell window either, which is annoying.

 ## Running in the Cloud versus running locally